f/awesome-chatgpt-prompts/PROMPTS.md

 Use variables such as:
 - ${Twitter} to specify the platform Twitter.
 - ${projectName} for the name of the community project.
-- ${keyUpdate} to detail important updates or features.
+- ${keyUpdate} to detail updates of this features
-- ${twitterURL} to provide a link to a specific Twitter post for analysis.
+- ${twitterURL} to provide a link to a specific Twitter/x post for analysis
 ```

 </details>